 When it comes to Summer grilling, kabobs are one of the classic dishes.
-There are so many different varieties you can make and these chicken teriyaki skewers are one of my favorites.
+There are so many different varieties you can make, but these chicken teriyaki skewers are one of my favorites!
+The sweet and savory marinade is made of simple ingredients that caramelize beautifully on the grill.
+Whether you're hosting a backyard BBQ or cooking a weeknight dinner for the family, these kabobs deliver on flavor and ease.

 Jump to: